reduxjs/react-redux/docs/using-react-redux/connect-extracting-data-with-mapStateToProps.md

 ### Return Values Determine If Your Component Re-Renders

-React-Redux internally implements the `shouldComponentUpdate` method such that the wrapper component re-renders precisely when the data your component needs has changed.
-By default, React-Redux decides whether the contents of the object returned from `mapStateToProps` are different using `===` comparison (a "shallow equality" check) on each fields of the returned object.
+React Redux internally implements the `shouldComponentUpdate` method such that the wrapper component re-renders precisely when the data your component needs has changed.
+By default, React Redux decides whether the contents of the object returned from `mapStateToProps` are different using `===` comparison (a "shallow equality" check) on each fields of the returned object.
 If any of the fields have changed, then your component will be re-rendered so it can receive the updated values as props.
 Note that returning a mutated object of the same reference is a common mistake that can result in your component not re-rendering when expected.

 To summarize the behavior of the component wrapped by `connect` with `mapStateToProps` to extract data from the store: